boliquan/wp-slug-translate/readme.txt

 2. Activate the plugin through the "Plugins" menu in WordPress
 3. "Settings"->"WP Slug Translate"
 4. "Windows Azure Application": Input your own ClientID and ClientSecret, you can also use the default one
-5. "Source Language": Choose your language, 38 languages supported
+5. "Source Language": Choose your language, 38 languages supported, powered by Bing Translator API
 6. When you have written an article, click "Publish", then the post slug will be automatically translated into English

 == Changelog ==

+= 1.8.1 =

+* Add "Reset" button

 = 1.8.0 =